 |Work Experience in a Related Occupation||None|

 |Job Outlook, 2012-22||6% (Slower than average)|

 |Employment Change, 2012-22||3,800|

 Budget analysts help public and private institutions organize their finances.
 They prepare budget reports and monitor institutional spending.

 Budget analysts work in offices.
 In 2012, about 41 percent worked in government (federal, state, and local), and others worked in universities or for private companies.
 Most work full time.

-A bachelor’s degree is typically required, although some employers prefer candidates with a master’s degree.
+Budget analysts typically must have a bachelor’s degree, although some employers prefer candidates with a master’s degree.

 The median annual wage for budget analysts was $69,280 in May 2012.